tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

     ```

-    Output for `calicoctl versiob` is similar as:
+    Output for `calicoctl version` is similar as:
     ```bash
     Client Version:    v3.9.0
     Release:           Calico Enterprise